HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/CustomizeErrorBehavior.md

 ## Applies to

-> HCL Digital Experience v8.5 and higher
+> HCL Digital Experience v9.5 or higher

 ## Introduction